pragasette/crosshair-aligned-crossbow/README.md

 # Crosshair-aligned Crossbow

-_Crosshair-aligned Crossbow_ is a mod for
-[The Elder Scrolls V: Skyrim][Skyrim] to make crossbows line up with the target when aiming in first person.
+_Crosshair-aligned Crossbow_ is a mod for [The Elder Scrolls V: Skyrim][Skyrim] to improve first person aiming with crossbows.

+This is an animation replacer especially intended for [Immersive HUD][iHUD] and hidden crosshair.

 ## Features

-- Align first person standard and Dwarven crossbows with the crosshair.
+- Replace first person crossbow animations to line up with the target.
+- No plugin, safe to remove at any time.

 ## Requirements